Cubulating Surface-by-free Groups: Quasiconvexity of the track: Proof of Theorem

 We are now in a position to prove the main technical Theorem of this paper, Theorem \ref{maintech}, which we restate for convenience: \maintech*

 \begin{proof} The first conclusion of the theorem follows from Theorem \ref{mainprel}.

 We turn now to the second assertion.
 Note that any elevation $\tttt$ of the track $\ttt$ to $\tmtdt$ consists of \begin{itemize} \item elevations $\ttrvw$ of treads that are (uniformly) $C_0-$quasiconvex in $\tmtdt$ by Theorem \ref{treadsunifqc} ($C_0$ depends only on $R$ and $V_0$), \item attached to one another via elevations of Margulis risers $(\til{v \times T_v}, \dt)$.
-Note that these are uniformly (depending only on $V_0$) quasi-isometric to the tree-link $T_v$ since the direction corresponding to $v$ (and hence its universal cover $\R$ is electrified in the $\dt$ metric). \end{itemize}
+Note that these are uniformly (depending only on $V_0$) {quasi-isometrically embedded copies} of the tree-link $T_v$ since the {circle direction} corresponding to $v$ (and hence its universal cover $\R$) is electrified in the $\dt$ metric. {In particular, the elevations of Margulis risers are uniformly (depending only on $V_0$) quasiconvex.} \end{itemize}

 Note also that by the hypothesis of $L-$tightness, the distance between any two terminal vertices of $T_v$ (for any $v$) is at least $L$.
 Thus, we have a collection of $C_0-$quasiconvex treads meeting elements of $\tmr$ at large distances (at least $L$, up to an additive constant depending on $V_0$) from each other.
 Thus any geodesic $\gamma$ in $\tttt$ is built up of alternating segments of the following types: \begin{itemize} \item geodesics in (the intrinsic metric on) elevations $\ttrvw$ of treads $\trvw$, \item geodesics in Margulis risers $(\til{v \times T_v}, \dt)$ of length at least $L$ (up to an additive constant depending on $V_0$). \end{itemize}